twhite96/TWBlog/src/pages/algorithm-solutions.md

 A guy there told me I needed to compare two arrays.
 I couldn’t figure out what he meant by that. <em>To the wiki</em>.

-There I found out I should use <code>toLowerCase</code> and think about turning the array strings into an array of <code>chars</code>.
+There I found out I should use `toLowerCase` and think about turning the array strings into an array of `chars`.

 So then I came up with this:

 ```js
 var arr1 = arr.toLowerCase();
 var arr2 = arr.toLowerCase();
 var chars = arr1.split(" ");
 ```